CeMaST Goals

 Support the integration of evidence-based instruction into STEM classrooms

 Instructional strategies that support students’ active construction of STEM knowledge, despite their long-standing support in scholarly literature, are not used in most STEM classrooms, particularly at the postsecondary level in which lecture and procedure-driven laboratory exercises continue to be the norm.
-Not only do such practices fail to foster optimal learning, but research also shows that they further alienate women and minority students, both of whom are underrepresented in STEM fields.
-CeMaST ’s objective is to support the transition toward evidence-based teaching practices in STEM classrooms at all levels, but particularly at ISU and especially those practices that help to alleviate underrepresentation.
+CeMaST supports efforts to provide instruction that fosters optimal learning and full representation in STEM fields.
+CeMaST ’s objective is to support the transition toward evidence-based teaching practices in STEM classrooms at all levels.
 Accomplishing this goal can involve several activities:

-• Supporting grant-writing efforts and seeking grant funding that would enable persistence in ISU STEM majors among students who belong to underrepresented groups;
+- Supporting grant-writing efforts and seeking grant funding that would enable student success among all ISU STEM majors;

 Goal 3:

-• Collaborating with local organizations, such as the Unity Community Center and the YWCA, to provide such opportunities;
+- Collaborating with local organizations, such as Bloomington School District 87, the Unity Community Center and the YWCA, to provide STEM camps and workshops;